brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Troparia</span>

-<span style="color:red">Ω</span> When of old he saw you hung upon a Tree, O Saviour, who hung the earth on limitless waters<a href="#_ftn75" id="_ftnref75"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[75]</span></a>, the good Thief cried out to you with faith, Â‘RememberÂ’.<a href="#_ftn76" id="_ftnref76"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[76]</span></a> With him we devoutly glorify your sufferings.
+<span style="color:red">Ω</span> When of old he saw you hung upon a Tree, O Saviour, who hung the earth on limitless waters<a href="#_ftn75" id="_ftnref75"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[75]</span></a>, the good Thief cried out to you with faith, ‘Remember’.<a href="#_ftn76" id="_ftnref76"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[76]</span></a> With him we devoutly glorify your sufferings.

 <span style="color:red">Σ</span> When crucified you shook the foundations of the earth; pierced by a lance you poured out drops of immortality, blood and water<a href="#_ftn77" id="_ftnref77"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[77]</span></a>, through which you purified humanity of passions, O Jesu, whom fittingly we magnify.

 <span style="color:red">Of the Martyrs</span>

-<span style="color:red">Η</span> The Saints rejoiced in their torments, urging themselves forward as to enjoyment. Â‘Let us take our stand!Â’<a href="#_ftn78" id="_ftnref78"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[78]</span></a> cried the heroes, Â‘See, the stadium is open.
-Christ now holds out crowns for those he has lovedÂ’.
+<span style="color:red">Η</span> The Saints rejoiced in their torments, urging themselves forward as to enjoyment.
+‘Let us take our stand!’<a href="#_ftn78" id="_ftnref78"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[78]</span></a> cried the heroes, ‘See, the stadium is open.
+Christ now holds out crowns for those he has loved’.

 <span style="color:red">Φ</span> The whole throng of believers is radiant as it honours the contests of all the invincible Martyrs, the ten thousand pains, through which they were found worthy of delight without pain, of life and unending contentment.

 <span style="color:red">Cross-Theotokion</span>

-<span style="color:red">Φ</span> Maiden, who bore ineffably the Word who loves humankind, when you saw him suffering willingly for humanity, you cried, Â‘What is this?
-God, who knows no passion, endures his Passion, that he may deliver from passions those who worship him with faithÂ’.
+<span style="color:red">Φ</span> Maiden, who bore ineffably the Word who loves humankind, when you saw him suffering willingly for humanity, you cried, ‘What is this?
+God, who knows no passion, endures his Passion, that he may deliver from passions those who worship him with faith’.

 <span style="color:red">Another, of the Mother of God.
 Irmos.</span>